PayPound/PayPound-woocommerce-paypound-card-payment/README.md

 ## How to use PayPound WordPress Plugin

 Once you set up the PayPound WordPress plugin then just enable it.
-You will see the PayPound payment method with the custom title that you set on the setting page on the checkout page.
+You will see the PayPound payment method with the custom title that you set from the setting page for your customers on the checkout page.